Advanced Addiction Rehab

 Q. How long is the ReNova program?

-A. The initial program of rehab using ReNova is 12 weeks in length with twice-weekly training/counseling sessions of 1-hour length.
+A. The initial program of rehab using ReNova is 12 weeks with twice-weekly training/counseling sessions of 1-hour length.
 Follow up visits are scheduled once monthly for the 1st year.
 Quarterly follow-ups occur thereafter as needed.

 Q. Is there anything painful or uncomfortable about ReNova?